 How old was David when Samuel anointed him king (1 Samuel 16:13)?

-The passage that you refer to is as follows:
+The passage that tells us of David being anointed king is as follows:

-So David was twenty-five years old when he was pre-anointed as king over Israel and thirty years old when he was actually anointed as king.
+So David was probably 10 to 15 years old when he was commissioned as king over Israel and 30 years old when he was anointed as king.

 1. Milton C. Fisher.
 R. Laird Harris, Gleason L. Archer Jr., and Bruce K. Waltke, Theological Wordbook of the Old Testament.
 Moody Press.
 1999, 585.